njadid/asynch_py/docs/c_api.rst

 Python Interface:
 Load_Network_Parameters(load_all)

-This routine processes parameter inputs for the *asynchsolver* object as set in the global file read by *Asynch_Parse_GBL*.
+This routine processes parameter inputs for the AsynchSolver object as set in the global file read by *Asynch_Parse_GBL*.
 Setting *load_all* to true causes every MPI process to store the parameters at every Link.
 Setting *load_all* to false causes the MPI processes to only store parameters for Links assigned to them.
 This routine can be called before *Asynch_Partition_Network* only if *load_all* is set to true.

 Asynch_Load_Dams
 ~~~~~~~~~~~~~~~~~~